deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 He’d escape, or he’d die.
 Both were better than the cage.

 And now he didn’t feel cold anymore.
 He felt warm.
 Hot, even.
 He wasn’t sweating, but suddenly it was almost like being back in Kingston, scratching odd jobs out here and there.
 Like the time he’d spent working in his uncle Dejuan’s garage, fixing the cars of richer men.
-That had been a sweltering hell: the door was always open, and Jevaun was too poor for air conditioning.
+That had been a sweltering hell: the door was always open, and Dejuan was too poor for air conditioning.
 There’d been a dusty old ceiling fan, spinning too slowly to do anything, and a battered desk fan from like the 1950s or something that needed a stick wedged under it in the right spot or it shorted out.

 Dejuan had been a lion.
 Never a man to raise his voice, or get angry.
 Polite, quiet… the kind of person Zane usually hated.
 He acted like one of the sheep.
 But when wolves came to his door looking for Zane’s help with something, he’d shown his real fire then.
 He’d chased them out, and to Zane’s surprise they’d never come back.